tminglei/binder-swagger-java/README.md

 ## Why another wheel?
 We used many dynamic data structures (json, map, list, etc.) as API inbound/outbound parameters, didn't define java beans (static types), in our projects.
 And existing swagger solutions, e.g. `springfox`, don't support dynamic data structures, and can't be enhanced to support them.

-So, I created `binder-swagger-java`, which enable you use [`form-binder-java`](https://github.com/tminglei/form-binder-java) to define dynamic data structures, and use them in APIs.
+So, I created `binder-swagger-java`, which enable to use [`form-binder-java`](https://github.com/tminglei/form-binder-java) to define dynamic data structures, and use them in swagger API docs.

 > _p.s. `binder-swagger-java` based on [`swagger-models`](https://github.com/swagger-api/swagger-core) directly, allow to operate the swagger object directly when necessary, so it's more expressive in theory._